tenpy/tenpy/doc/install/conda.rst

 .. note ::

-    The `numpy` package provided by `conda-forge` by default uses openblas on linux.
+    The `numpy` package provided by the `conda-forge` channel by default uses openblas on linux.
     As outlined in the `conda forge docs <https://conda-forge.org/docs/maintainer/knowledge_base.html#switching-blas-implementation>`_, you can switch to MKL using::